jahirulRifat/spl1_C/README.md

 # spl1_C
-I created this repository for my spl1 in c language
+I create this repository for my spl1 in c language